 Oxcarbazepine is in the group of antiepilectics with its general properties and the ATC code is N03AF02.
 According to Gerald (2004), pharmacological activity shows itself mainly with monohydroxy metabolite (MHD).
-Oxcarbazepine is used for the treatment of simple, complicated and widely seen tonic-clonic attacks including subtypes of partial attacks followed by secondary widely seen attacks.
-It is used for adults and children as the first step antiepileptic monotherapy and supportive treatment (RxMedia Pharm 2010).
+Oxcarbazepine is used for the treatment of simple, complicated and widely seen tonic-clonic attacks sed for adults and children as the first step antiepileptic monotherapy and sepportive treatment (RxMedia Pharm 2010).